rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-07-6067d45bb0b48af2-measure-in-respect-of-companies-with-high-promoter-as-well-as-non-promoter-encum.md

 - ONELIFECAP
 - INDIAFIN
 tags:
+- asm-stage
 - encumbrance
+- regulatory-framework
-- promoter-pledge
+- sast
 - surveillance
-- SEBI-SAST
-- regulatory-framework
-- LT-ASM
 title: Measure in Respect of Companies with High Promoter and Non-Promoter Encumbrance
 ---